ahmed-elgihamy/ahmed-elgihamy/README.md

 <br><br>
-- 👨‍💻 I'm Software Development Engineer
+- 👨‍💻 I'm Software Engineer
-- :school:👨‍💻 I graduated from the Faculty of Business, BIS Department, Alexandria University.
+- :school: I graduated from the Faculty of Business, BIS Department, Alexandria University.
 - :computer: I have experience in programming and development.
 - ✍🏻 I love using Software as a solution for every Problem
 - 🤓 Always learning new things